Most board members resign from thriller writers association

 Other authors spoke out in defense of Chandlar and denounced as insensitive a statement the board issued on the protests against police violence and racism.
 “International Thriller Writers stands proudly with our Black members, as we do with all our members, whatever their color, ethnicity, gender, faith or orientation,” the ITW board statement read in part.

-By Monday, more than 100 ITW members had signed an online petition calling for the entire board to step down.
+By this week, more than 100 board members had signed an online repetition calling for the entire board to step down.
+In an email Tuesday to The Associated Press, Chandlar said she had “a lot of faith” in Howe and added that she was heartened by the response of her peers.

+“I’ve always loved the crime writing community from the day I entered,” she wrote.
+“And to get to witness a massive rallying around me and all the other victims who have been silenced in the past has been absolutely staggering.
+Human kindness and decency is worth standing up for.”